 Here is a script you can use when you call:

 “My name is [first and last name].
 I live in [city, town, county, island, etc…], and I am one of your constituents.
 I am calling because I am very concerned about our policing procedures and police accountability.
 I ask that you immediately prioritize policing reform.”

-Now go eat some delicious fucking plants and stand up for our Black brothers and sisters.
+Now go eat some delicious plants and stand up for our Black, brown, and Asian brothers and sisters.
 Please add a comment below and tell me three action steps you will take today to help fight racial injustice.

 Molly + Team Dirty